Retirement Living Hub

 • What are your expected annual medical expenses beyond premiums?

 Original Medicare provides essential `health insurance` coverage, but it does not cover everything.
 It has deductibles, co-insurance, and no annual out-of-pocket maximum.
-This is why many people consider additional coverage options.
+This is why many people, including Dorothy and me, consider additional coverage options.

 A modern bronze and granite sundial on a patio during blue hour twilight.